scalabridgelondon/lesson-plans/level1/expressions-types-values.md

 1. What is an expression?
 What is a value?
 What is a type?

-1. Identify the values, objects and expressions in the following code.
+2. Identify the values and expressions in the following code.

 ```
 "hello".take(1 + 2).toUpperCase